Dignitary protection

 Social Media

-The Security Service is currently active on Twitter and LinkedIn.
+The Swedish Security Service is currently active on Instagram, Linkedin, X and Youtube.

 Help us